1946 Syracuse Orangemen football team

-The 1946 Syracuse Orangemen football team represented Syracuse University in the 1946 college football season.
+The 1946 Syracuse Orangemen football team represented Syracuse University as an independent during the 1946 college football season.
 The Orangemen were led by head coach Biggie Munn, in his first and only year with the team.
 Munn left to take the head coaching position at Michigan State, where he would later win several national titles.
 The Orangemen compiled a record of 4–5 under Munn.

 During the season Miami Hurricanes cancelled a scheduled game against the Penn State team as Miami officials felt that Penn State fielding their two African American in Miami could have led to "unfortunate incidents".
 Miami reportedly invited Syracuse to replace Penn State.
 This invitation was promptly declined and rebuked in an editorial in The Daily Orange, titled "No Thanks, Miami".

 Syracuse was ranked at No. 63 in the final Litkenhous Difference by Score System rankings for 1946.